Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Why the rule is important**: This will provide a consistent experience to the user, i.e. the user could use the same model object to perform various operations.
 Also, within the SDK, this will encourage reuse of the same model objects.

 **How to fix the violation**: Ensure that, for a given path with PUT, GET and PATCH operations, the schema of the response is same.
+This might involve a service side change which will result in a breaking change in the generated SDK.

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [RPC](#rpc-violations): [Errors](#rpc-errors) or [Warnings](#rpc-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)